mamta23-web/mamta23-web/README.md

 🎓 I’m a frontend developer passionate about building web apps
 💻 Skills: HTML, CSS, JavaScript, React, Bootstrap
-📂 Projects: Portfolio Website, Medicare App, and more
+📂 Projects: Digital Earning Website, Medicare Website, and more
 📧 Email: mavadiyamamata@gmail.com

 <!-- You can also add GitHub stats here later -->